Implementation details in code versus DO-178

 This article discusses the degree of freedom in implementation of code versus low level requirements, for compliance with DO-178, and for DALs A, B, C. Some people are talking about “implementation details” but they often have difficulties to know what is behind this wording and what is DO-178 compliant or not.
 This article does not address the complete flow of declination from high level requirements to architecture and low-level, but has the unique objective to discuss what the “implementation details” at code level means.

-Below are 3 different examples of code matching the DO-178 and one which is not matching.
+Here below are 3 different examples of code matching the DO-178:

 In the 3 examples above, there are 3 different ways (Code 1, Code 2 and Code 3) to code the LLR: this is acceptable degree of freedom if doing what, and only what, is requested in the LLRs.

 Code versus LLR: example of code which doesn't match the DO-178

 Here below an example of code which is not matching the DO-178:

 Author: Luc Pelle - System Design Assurance & Certification Manager, PMV Consulting & Services